 When investigating an incident, try to answer the who, what, where, when, how, and why of the incident.

-Going through these questions will allow you to drill down on the issue and make recommendations for a safety improvement plan.
+Asking and answering these questions will allow you to drill down on the issue and make recommendations for a safety improvement plan.

 An incident report should also be completed in every accident, injury, or illness that happens in the workplace.